phonglam3103/msani-readthedocs/docs/source/config.rst

 - unwanted: choice of category for unwanted substructures filtering (all, regular, special, optional)
 - format: 3D output formats (options: db2.tgz, db2, mol2, pdbqt, sdf)

-These arguments can be specified as a list in the config file in the Python format, or as multiple lines:
+These arguments can be specified as a list in the config file in the Python format:

 .. code-block:: text

     input_files: [file1.smi, file2.smi, file3.smi]

-or
+or as multiple lines:

 .. code-block:: text
     input_files:
     - file1.smi
     - file2.smi

 Usage
 ~~~~~~~~~~~

 To use the config file, you can use the `-c` or `--config` option followed by the path to your config file when running the MolSanitizer command.
 For example, if you have a config file named `config.yaml`, you can run:

 .. code-block:: console

     $ msani -c config.yaml